 Vatnajökull National Park

 Winter is the favored season for visiting because rain washes the top layer of the glacier away, so you can see the ice more clearly.
 There are guided tours available, which would offer you the best trekking experience to see the caves and glacial cracks.

-The mountain is located near the town of Grundarfjörður which on the north coast of Iceland.
-The mountain can be climbed, but it is not recommended during wet conditions because it is dangerous and slippery.
+The mountain is located near the town of Grundarfjörður, which on the north coast of Iceland.
+The mountain can be climbed; however, it is not recommended during wet conditions because it is dangerous and slippery.
 However, at the base of the mountain and in the area, you might have the chance to catch a view of the Northern Lights.